jda/go-nagios/README.md

 =========
 go-nagios is a library for writing Nagios plugins in the Go programming language.  go-nagios is free software, licensed under the liberal ISC license.
-The API is currently liable to change, particularly with regards to performance data.
+The API is currently liable to change.

 Go has several properties that make it a particularly promising language for tasks like writing Nagios plugins.
 Its niche seems to be somewhere between C